igorsteinmacher/SL-UTFPR-2021/assignments/gitAssignment.md

     ```

-3. Try `git log --graph --all` to see the commit tree
+3. Now, try `git log --graph --all` to see the commit tree

 4. Use `git diff BRANCH_NAME` to view the differences from a branch and the current branch.
    Summarize the difference from master to the other branch.